Wind-2375-like/Wind-2375-like.github.io/_pages/about.md

   - /about.html
 ---

-Hi everyone~ I am Yiyang Feng (冯乙洋), an incoming master's student ([Master in Computer Science program](https://www.epfl.ch/schools/ic/education/master/computer-science/)) at [École Polytechnique Fédérale de Lausanne](https://www.epfl.ch/en/) (EPFL) and I will receive my B.S. degree of Automation at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) (XJTU) in July this year.
+Hi everyone~ I am Yiyang Feng (冯乙洋), an incoming master's student of École Polytechnique Fédérale de Lausanne ([MSCS@EPFL](https://www.epfl.ch/schools/ic/education/master/computer-science/)).
+I will receive my B.S. degree of Automation at [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) (XJTU) in July this year.

 I love Natural Language Processing (NLP).
+Previously, I have worked on following fields:

+- Joint entity and relationship extraction
+- Question answering systems
+- GNNs and their explainability for NLP
+- Text-to-SQL

-Previously, I have worked on joint entity and relationship extraction, question answering systems, GNNs and their explainability for NLP, and text-to-SQL.
-I am interested in diving deeper and exploring more areas of NLP.
+I am interested in diving deeper and exploring more areas of NLP. 😄

+---

 I would like to thank all the people who gave me advice on my research and application, especially: